-Concurrent Teacher Education Program

-Two concentrations are offered:
+Two concentrations are offered: Primary/Junior and Intermediate/Senior.
+CTEP concluded in the 2017-18 academic year.

-- · Primary/Junior - · Intermediate/Senior

 Master of Arts in Child Study and Education

 The Master of Arts in Child Study and Education Program is offered at the Dr. Eric Jackman Institute of Child Study, a centre of professional teacher training and research in childhood and education, which includes a Nursery through Grade 6 Laboratory School.